sonictheprogrammer/kod/kod/Text Files/info.md

 ## About

-Arch uses the pacman manager if you are confused of what you're supposed to do while Debian uses the apt manager to do with the target.
+Debian and Arch are linux, but they have different intentions of each other which means that they have different things.

-If you want to learn, Go to either **Debian** or **Arch** wikis, or the websites
+If you want to learn, Go to either **Debian** or **Arch** wikis, or the **websites**

 [Debian Wiki](https://wiki.debian.org)